medariox/scrapeer/README.md

 There are many ways to retrieve the info-hashes from your torrents, a PHP based solution would be [torrent-bencode](https://github.com/bhutanio/torrent-bencode) for example.

-- I need some public trackers!
+- I need public trackers!
 Where can I find some?

 Check out [newTrackon](https://newtrackon.com/) and [trackerslist](https://github.com/ngosang/trackerslist/blob/master/trackers_all.txt).